 Fuels not included, which are not needed for storage-less technologies (wind/solar/wave).

-For perspective, Uranium is 20 grams per megawatt-hour, and costs in the order of magnitude as Chromium and Molybdenum.
+For perspective, nuclear uses 20 grams of uranium per megawatt-hour, and costs in the order of magnitude as Chromium and Molybdenum.

 Nuclear waste products are compact and contained.
 Today, spent fuel is safely stored in secure concrete casks.
 In the future, it could be recycled as fuel in advanced reactors or stored permanently underground.
 In the entire history of commercial nuclear power, nobody has ever died from spent nuclear fuel, yet fossil fuel waste (air pollution) contributes to millions of deaths annually.

 To understand the costs of electricity provision requires systems level thinking.
-The combination of plant-level costs, grid-level systems costs, and full social & environmental costs creates a framework that allows policymakers to compare the costs of different generating options.
+The combination of plant-level costs, grid-level systems costs, plus full social & environmental costs creates a framework that allows us to compare the costs of different generating options.

 Nuclear generations operate at over 90% capacity factor 24 hours and 365 days, underpinning reliability.

-Chart capacity factor is for installed base of rooftop solar in New York State.
+Chart capacity shows the rooftop solar capacity factor in New York State.

 Only a quarter of anthropocentric greenhouse gasses are from the electricity sector.
 Decarbonizing industrial processes, building heating and cooling, and all transportation is a much larger and harder task.
 While a portion of these sectors can be electrified (e.g. electric vehicles, heat pumps), some cannot (e.g. steel-making, aviation).